Aricatofuka/bx-rest/README.md

 # BX rest

-This is an intermediary between requests sent from the browser and includes a site on crm bitrix
+This is an intermediary that generates requests from your application to Bitrix24

 ### Install